 Tip – get the companion pass in December and then don’t earn the points until January to take advantage of the full two years.
 We missed out on a few months of free travel because we got approved for the card and hit the minimum spend in April.

-Hacking international travel is just as easy as hacking domestic travel.
+Saving on international travel is just as easy as domestic travel.
 My favorite way to get free international flights is to transfer my Chase Ultimate Rewards points, earned through my Chase Sapphire Preferred and Chase Ink Plus business cards, to United Airlines.
 I’ve been to Munich, Salzburg, Vienna and Milan all on points.

 The great thing about United awards is that you are allowed free one-ways.
 A free-one way is an extra segment that you add to your trip, often up to a year after your original trip, for free.

 I had no idea a free one-way even existed for award travel but once I found out, it was like Christmas!
 (It actually allowed me to go home for Christmas that first year because Christmas flights home were so expensive at the time).

 I knew I wanted to go to Europe for the Christmas markets over Thanksgiving and then home for the holidays a few weeks later.
 This would mean that I would need an award ticket to and from Europe with a three week “stopover” in the city that I was currently living in plus that last leg to my hometown.
 United allows stopovers of up to a year surprisingly so this award ticket was bookable.

 It is very difficult to search for and book this type of award ticket on United’s website though so I signed up for a free trial of ExpertFlyer to find the exact flights.
 I then called the United Airlines customer service agent and had her book the ticket with the exact flight numbers I requested.
 I let her know that I was not able to book this ticket online to avoid the fee for booking over the phone.